Blog

 •

-Long term, the database of an IBM i application will need to evolve to meet these future demands, focusing on scalability, performance, security, integration, flexibility, analytics, cloud compatibility, and high availability.
+In the long term, the database of an IBM i application will need to evolve to meet these future demands, focusing on scalability, performance, security, integration, flexibility, analytics, cloud compatibility, and high availability.

-In summary, APIs and agile databases potentially have overlapping purposes, they both play important roles in building modern software systems.
-APIs should facilitate communication and integration between software components, Agile databases support flexible and adaptive data management, including business logic while accommodating changing business needs.
+In summary, API’s and agile databases potentially have overlapping purposes.
+They both play important roles in building modern software systems.
+APIs should facilitate communication and integration between software components.
+Agile databases support flexible and adaptive data management, including business logic, while accommodating changing business needs.
 Together, they enable the development of dynamic and responsive applications that can evolve and scale over time.

 https://databoroughservices.com/2023/04/27/low-risk-file-normalization-modernization/